-The Audit Committee (i) oversees the accounting, financial reporting and internal control processes and the audits of financial statements; (ii) takes, or recommends that the Board take, appropriate action to oversee the qualifications, independence and performance of independent auditors; and (iii) prepares the report required by the rules of the SEC to be included in the proxy statement.
+The Audit Committee (i) oversees the accounting, financial reporting and internal control processes and the audits of financial statements; (ii) takes, or recommends that the Board take, appropriate action to oversee the qualifications, independence and performance of independent

-The Audit Committee held nine meetings during the 2013 fiscal year.
+The Audit Committee held eight meetings during the 2014 fiscal year.
 The Board of Directors has determined that each of Ms. Wallingford and Messrs.
 McClean and Tanner qualifies as an "audit committee financial expert" as that term is defined in the rules of the SEC.
 The Audit Committee's charter is available on the company's website under the "Investor Relations" tab at www.northeastbank.com/about-us.